AkerBP/deos-cognite-functions-template/README.md

         TimeSeries(name=ts_output_name, external_id=ts_output_name, data_set_id=dataset_id)
     )
 ```
 To avoid redundant work, we only query and transform parts of the original time series from the current date.
-We aggregate the signal with 5 minute averages to avoid potentially large loading times.
+To not put too much pressure on the system, we aggregate the signal with 1 minute averages.
 ```
 end_date = pd.Timestamp.now()
 start_date = pd.to_datetime(end_date.date())
 ts_orig = client.time_series.data.retrieve(external_id=ts_orig_extid,
                                                aggregates="average",
-                                               granularity="5m",
+                                               granularity="1m",
                                                start=start_date,
                                                end=end_date)
 ```
-Daily average drainage rate is calculated from this set and inserted into the transformed time series
+The units of the calculated daily average drainage rate is thus in [L/min].
+The calculations from `start` to `end` are inserted into the transformed time series
 ```
 client.time_series.data.insert_dataframe(mean_df)
 ```